Irish Americans: Catholics

 In the west, Catholic Irish were having a large effect as well.
 The open west attracted many Irish immigrants.
 Many of these immigrants were Catholic.
 When they migrated west, they would form "little pockets" with other Irish immigrants.
-Irish Catholic communities were made in "supportive, village style neighborhoods centered around a Catholic church and called 'parishes'".
+Irish Roman Catholic communities were made in "supportive, village style neighborhoods centered around a Catholic church and called 'parishes'".
 These neighborhoods affected the overall lifestyle and atmosphere of the communities.
 Other ways religion played a part in these towns was the fact that many were started by Irish Catholic priests.
 Father Bernard Donnelly started "Town of Kansas" which would later become Kansas City.
 His influence over early stages Kansas City was great, and so the Catholic religion was spread to other settlers who arrived.
 While not all settlers became Catholics, a great number of the early settlers were Catholic.
 In other western communities, Irish priests wanted to convert the Native Americans to Catholicism.
 These Catholic Irish would contribute not only to the growth of Catholic population in America, but to the values and traditions in America.

 Jesuits established a network of colleges in major cities, including Boston College, Fordham University in New York, and Georgetown University in Washington, D.C.
 Fordham was founded in 1841 and attracted students from other regions of the United States, and even South America and the Caribbean.
 At first exclusively a liberal arts institution, it built a science building in 1886, lending more legitimacy to science in the curriculum there.
 In addition, a three-year Bachelor of Science degree was created.
-Boston College, by contrast, was established over twenty years later in 1863 to appeal to urban Irish Catholics.
+Boston College, by contrast, was established over twenty years later in 1863 to appeal to urban Irish Roman Catholics.
 It offered a rather limited intellectual curriculum, however, with the priests at Boston College prioritizing spiritual and sacramental activities over intellectual pursuits.
 One consequence was that Harvard Law School would not admit Boston College graduates to its law school.
 Modern Jesuit leadership in American academia was not to become their hallmark across all institutions until the 20th century.

 The Irish became prominent in the leadership of the Catholic Church in the U.S. by the 1850s—by 1890 there were 7.3 million Catholics in the U.S. and growing, and most bishops were Irish.
-As late as the 1970s, when Irish were 17% of American Catholics, they were 35% of the priests and 50% of the bishops, together with a similar proportion of presidents of Catholic colleges and hospitals.
+As late as the 1970s, when Irish were 17% of American Roman Catholics, they were 35% of the priests and 50% of the bishops, together with a similar proportion of presidents of Catholic colleges and hospitals.